Nanocloud/community/modules/ldap/README.md

 ## Quickinstall

+1. Make sure your local environment has the following software installed:
+ - Go 1.5+
+ - Nodejs 4+

-Run the following command to build this module:
+1. Run the following command to build this module:
 ```
-make initial
 make
 ```